Jon Armbruster, Ph.D.

 Along the way, my life also went underground with the study of the North American Cavefishes.
 This is a complex and difficult taxonomic group.
 Our main study species has been the Southern Cavefish (Typhlichthys subterraneus).
 Despite most cave animals being fairly restricted to individual cave systems, Typhlichthys lineages are pretty broadly distributed, and we almost never see adults!

 Today, we are looking to foward the work that we have been doing on the Cypriniformes, particularly the Leuciscidae (the group of minnows that includes all of the native North American species) and the Catostomidae (suckers).
 In addition, we will likely expand our work on the African Small Barbs.
+A couple of years ago, Dr. Robert Jenkins contacted me wanting my help in finishing his work on Redhorse and Jumprocks (suckers of the genus Moxostoma), and we have been working on species descriptions and fossils.
 There is still a lot of South American taxonomy that we are working on as well.

 I am married with two kids (Brian and Will).
 My wife (Heather) is an instructor of Anatomy and Physiology at Southern Union State Community College in Opelika, and neither of the kids seem to have any interest in anatomy at all!
 I have two dogs, Eevee (a german shepherd/doberman mix) and Autumn (hound/lab/pit/probably a bunch of other things mix).
 I like fixing and building things around the house (although I am not particularly good at it).
 I recently started playing guitar after not having done so since I was about 13.

-Below are some photos of me in the field throughout the years in Alabama, Democratic Republic of Congo, Guinea, Guyana, and Suriname.
+Below are some photos of me in the field throughout the years in Guyana, Democratic Republic of Congo, Alabama, Guyana, Suriname, Guinea, and a couple more Guyana.